BaroudLab/tutorials/cellpose_on_inception.md

 ```
 ssh $PASTEURNAME@maestro.pasteur.fr
 ```
-Then on the server open the singularity container:
+Then on the server open the singularity container (loading the module first):
 ```
+module load singularity
 srun --mem=100G singularity run -B /pasteur,$MYSCRATCH/.cache:/home/jovyan/.cache spheroids-graphs.sif
 ```
 This will open a local environment with Jupyter Notebook and the `Griottes` package installed.
 If you need extra packages, you can update by creating a new singularity container and moving it to your `Maestro` homepage.
 Ask Andrey Aristov if you have any issues with this.